Thanksgiving Recipes & Thanksgiving History

 Why we should be grateful to our forefathers and to God for settling this land?

 Why do Americans celebrate it anyway; why do we celebrate Thanksgiving Day?
-We celebrate it, because it helps us to “put on the table” our gratitude—thankfulness to God, to our loved ones, and to others in the community.
-It reminds us that if we aspire to “secure the Blessings of Liberty to ourselves and our Posterity”, then we must remain true to the principles that allowed the Pilgrim’s first Thanksgiving to take place.
+We celebrate it, because it helps us to “put on the table” our gratitude to God, to our loved ones, and to others in the community.
+It reminds us that if we aspire to “secure the Blessings of Liberty to ourselves and our Posterity,” we must remain true to the principles that allowed the Pilgrims’ first Thanksgiving to take place.
 Specifically, we must protect the heritage not only of our Founding Fathers, but also of the Pilgrims, who created a culture wherein each of us is allowed to exert our effort, to struggle and partner with God in answering our prayers, and subsequently, to keep the fruits of one’s sacrifices.
 Then, if we are fortunate, God and providence may unlock the windows of Heaven and give us cause to rejoice with Thanksgiving.
-That’s essentially the real meaning of Thanksgiving Day.
+Verily, it can be said that the Pilgrams and their successors “…have gone forth out of captivity, and have been lifted up by the power of God above all other nations, upon the face of the land which is choice above all other lands.”